MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-create-workflows-from-workflow-templates.md

 ---
-title: How to Create Workflows from Workflow Templates | Microsoft Docs
+title: How to Create Workflows from Workflow Templates
-description: To save time when creating new workflows, you can create workflows from workflow templates.
+description: To save time when creating new workflows, you can create non-editable workflows from workflow templates prefixed with "MS".
 services: project-madeira
 documentationcenter: ''
 author: SorenGP
-ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2021
+ms.date: 06/11/2021
 ms.author: edupont
-ms.openlocfilehash: 2540632936a502cd1873c7db34733f5dd83db4b9
+ms.openlocfilehash: d429b5acce6520b86a1272620379265fb01b1462
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "5775863"
+ms.locfileid: "8147284"
 ---
 # <a name="create-workflows-from-workflow-templates"></a>Create Workflows from Workflow Templates
 To save time when creating new workflows, you can create workflows from workflow templates.